Cragady/scratch-over/README.md

   * Map the buttons to return in event loop?
 * Game will hold down the previously held button indefinitely after holding said button going into a pause.
 Once unpaused though, to rectify this, just push that same button again
   * Find a way to ignore keypress going into pause.
 Will probably fix issue with game crash from start screen with other button presses as well
-* Pausing may disrupt the powerups
+* Pausing may disrupt the powerups (slight fix implemented)
 * Check collision in spawn can cause game to crash on pause

 * More bugs to come!